 It’s not always about the trends

 Just blindly following the trends won’t bring you to a good logo design.
 Good logo design, the one that can withstand the test of time, requires a skillful designer.
-Someone that can sum up the brand’s core message and values visually and use the correct designing elements to create a logo that will communicate with the target audience.
+Someone that can sum up the brand’s core message and values visually and use the correct designing elements to create a modern style logo that will communicate with the target audience.